 PSY 304 (3) Child Psychology.
 Prerequisite: PSY 201 or equivalent.
 The systematic study of the development and behavior of the human from conception to puberty.
-(Not for psychology majors.)

 PSY 305 (3) Adolescent Psychology.
 Prerequisite: PSY 201 or equivalent.
 Influence on development and behavior of the human from puberty to adulthood.
-(Not for psychology majors.)